August 29, 2016

 As more people realize the urgency of the global waste problem, there will be more innovators and leaders worldwide ready to solve it.
 And remember, innovation and leadership can arise from every part of the society.
 We believe that anyone working with waste, wherever they are in the world, deserves access to the latest thinking, enlightening case studies, and the sheer wealth of experience that others have.
 This is why we’re organizing the 2016 Global Dialogue on Waste.
 You can take part by starting at our site and join in on Twitter @bewastewise or by using #wastedialog.

-Ranjith Annepu is a co-founder of be Waste Wise and an international waste management consultant.
+Ranjith Annepu is a co-founder Waste Wise and an international waste management consultant.
 He helps a range of organizations and individuals find solutions to and through waste.
 His work has been cited by media and academia and used as reading material in universities.